Luděk Frýbort

 Luděk Frýbort (25 August 1933 – 20 November 2019) was a writer and author living in Hanover, Germany.

 He published a large number of articles and multiple books with political commentaries, in both Czech and German languages.
-His texts, written in a distinctive archaic style, often defend conservative wrorldview by common-sense arguments and use hyperbole to question various currently fashionable opinions.
+His texts, written in a distinctive archaic style, often defend conservative worldview by common-sense arguments and use hyperbole to question various currently fashionable opinions.
 He often wrote about history and important, though often largely forgotten historical persons such as Joseph Radetzky von Radetz, he also publicly advocated monarchism.